Kazungula: Transport

-During the building of the Kazungula Bridge, Zimbabwe disputed that there was no direct border between Botswana and Zambia.
-Zimbabwe claimed that Botswana and Zambia actually do not have a direct border, but rather the border was actually between Zimbabwe and Namibia.
+During the building of the Kazungula Bridge, Zimbabwe disputed that there was a direct border between Botswana and Zambia.
+Zimbabwe claimed that Botswana and Zambia do not have a direct border, but rather the border was actually between Zimbabwe and Namibia.
 What Botswana was claiming to be its land crossing the Zambezi was actually Zimbabwe's land and that this might lead to war.
 In April 2014, Zimbabwe's then Transport Minister Obert Mpofu was asked in Parliament about the Kazungula Bridge being built by Botswana and Zambia.
-He responded:

-So, the position of government is that there is no direct border between Botswana and Zambia.
+He responded: "So, the position of government is that there is no direct border between Botswana and Zambia.
 If a bridge has to be constructed in that area, it will have to go through Zimbabwe, hence the stalemate."

 Botswana and Zambia, upon realizing their mistake, then went back to the drawing board.
 They asked for Namibia's permission to use its land, and Namibia agreed.
 The Kazungula bridge was then re-designed to curve to avoid Zimbabwean land.
 This was confirmed by Botswana's then Minister of Transport and Communications, Nonofo Molefi, in September 2014: "we approached Namibia and asked that the bridge pass through their territory and they agreed."

-Kazungula lies just 2 km from the Livingstone-Sesheke road (M10 Road) which connects to the Katima Mulilo Bridge linking Zambia and Namibia.
+Kazungula lies just 2 km from the Livingstone-Sesheke road (M10 Road) which connects westwards to the Katima Mulilo Bridge linking Zambia and Namibia.

 The border post between Zimbabwe and Botswana, 4.5 km (by road) south-east of Kazungula Bridge, is also called Kazungula; it is the most direct route leading to Victoria Falls.